 Natural Gas & Petroleum Resources The NGPR department carries out the unique activities related to natural gas and oil production such as operations, engineering, acquisitions and development, land and the environment and project administration.
 This enables the City to undertake ongoing strategic reviews and make recommendations to Council on how to optimize these assets.

-The main Natural Gas & Petroleum Resources office is located at the Chinook Place Business Center on 4 Street SE, in downtown Medicine Hat.
-Some staff are also located at the Gas Utility Building on Kipling Street SE and an office in Fox Valley, Sask.
+Natural Gas & Petroleum Resources office is located at the Gas Utility Building on Kipling Street SE.
 Many of NGPR’s activities take place in the field where the City’s holdings are located, throughout southern Alberta and in Saskatchewan.

 NGPR’s objective is to conduct business in a safe and ethical manner within regulatory standards, maximizing shareholder value and cash flow through controlling costs, expedient abandonment of non-economic assets, optimizing current production, development where economic, and divestment of non-core assets.

 Who We Are NGPR is staffed by a team of experienced professionals in the natural gas and petroleum resources field.
 The goal is to ensure long-term sustainability of oil and gas wealth generation by the City.

 NGPR Business Units